[Major revision–posted 6/5/18 (replaces 12/12/13 edition)]

 10. Safety and Security

 a.
 The decision to cancel a TTU program for any period of time can have serious consequences, and should be considered carefully in view of how the cancellation will affect other TTU international programs.
 The Director of Study Abroad and the VPIA must be consulted in the decision to cancel a program.
-See OP 34.20 for procedures.
+See OP 34.20, Study Abroad Programs, for procedures.

 b.
-Faculty will be given the opportunity to evaluate the program itself, the support provided by the Office of International Affairs, third-party providers, or the TTU Center Seville and offer suggestions for future changes.
+Faculty will be given the opportunity to evaluate the program itself, the support provided by TTU Study Abroad, and the OIA, third-party providers, or the TTU Center in Sevilla and offer suggestions for future changes

 04 Audit Services